otherchris/react-leaflet-polygon-map/README.md

 Enable the draw layer on the map.
 Required for creating new polygons/points and editing/removing existing polygons/points

+### `features (array)`

+An array of polygons to be added to the map.
+Polygons must be a valid GeoJSON Feature with MultiPolygon geometry.

+### `featureValidator (function)`

+A function that takes a single feature as input and returns an array of error descriptions (strings) that are appended to the `properties.errors` property of the feature in component state.

 ### `height (number)`

 Pixel height of the map.